Why choose Fayetteville Virtual Academy over other online schools?

 Can my child earned concurrent credit for college?

-Yes, Fayetteville Virtual Academy has partnered with Northwest Arkansas Community College to provide high school students the opportunity to earn dual credit for high school and college.
+Yes, FVA has partnered with Northwest Arkansas Community College to provide high school students the opportunity to earn dual credit for high school and college.
 In addition, eligible students may pursue an Associates Degree during their high school career as part of NWACC’s Early College Experience program.

 Can my child still participate in sports, school activities, etc.?